shams-nahid/Decentralized-Lottery-App/readme.md

 `Bitcoin` raised the blockchain technology, where `Ethereum` took it to the next level.
 Often said, `Blockchin 2.0`, `Ethereum` proved the possibility of blockchain technology beyond financial sector.
 This public blockchain network is famous for allowing the implementation of smart contracts. `Smart Contract` acts as a `locker` where it can be unlocked by certain conditions. `Solidity` programming language can be used to develop these `Smart Contract`.

 By the end of this blog,

-  * You will have a deployed smart contract in `Ethereum` network (Rinkeby Testnet)
+- You will have a deployed smart contract in `Ethereum` network (Rinkeby Testnet)
-  * You will interact with your smart contract using a react app.
+- You will interact with your smart contract using a react and node app.

 ## Tech Stack